21 January 2019

 Most likely it is a correct answer or probably so, since in fact it would be really difficult to understand what could be the usefulness of having malicious or malicious bots that roam freely on our site to make requests for pages for who knows what shady and mysterious reasons.

-However, one thing is certain, if as we have seen before it is true that 30% of the visits are generated by malicious Bots, blocking the Bots will actually mean blocking even 30% of traffic on our site.
+One thing is certain, however: if, as we have seen before, it is true that 30% of visits are generated by malicious bots, blocking bots will in fact mean blocking 30% of traffic to our site as well.

 What about Google Adsense?

-Theoretically, any virtuoso will state with absolute certainty that Google AdSense is completely immune to this discourse, in the sense that it has nothing to do with this in any way, given that Google AdSense works only and exclusively on the client side through the execution of Javascript scripts on the user's browser and therefore since the Bots do not have a virtual machine to run Javascript nor to perform actions or events, Google AdSense should be left out of this discussion as it is absolutely out of place.
+Theoretically, any virtuoso will state with absolute certainty that Google AdSense is completely immune to this discussion, in the sense that it has no relevance whatsoever in this context, given that Google AdSense works only and exclusively on the client side by executing Javascript scripts in the user's browser.
+Therefore, since bots do not have a virtual machine to execute Javascript, much less to perform actions or events, Google AdSense should be left out of this discussion as it is completely out of place.

-We agree at least in part, but Google AdSense should be left aside only if the activation of CloudFlare did not lead to a lowering of RPM and therefore monetization.
+We agree at least in part, but Google AdSense should be left aside only if activating CloudFlare did not lead to a lowering of RPM and therefore monetization.

 A strange (un) fortuitous event.

-Some time ago we decided together with the CEO of an editorial network operating in various sectors to enable CloudFlare on all sites to optimize and improve the use of content and the delivery of images.
-Although we already had the usual optimized stack with Varnish and Memcache with NGINX and http / 2 in production, we wanted to try to push it further to see how the system could react.
-From the point of view of navigation, slight improvements, however appreciable, on the monetization side instead a drama.
-From the day after the RPM had decreased significantly and persisted for about the whole month, until we decided to delete CloudFlare and return to how we originally were.
-After a few days, the monetization situation normally resumed the optimal initial values that persisted for about a month, until we again decided to re-enter CloudFlare.
+Some time ago, we decided, together with the CEO of a publishing network operating across various sectors, to enable CloudFlare on all sites to optimize and improve content access and image delivery.
+Although we already had the usual stack optimized with Varnish and Memcache with NGINX and HTTP/2 in production, we wanted to push it further to see how the system would react.
+From a navigation perspective, the improvements were slight and still appreciable, but from a monetization perspective, it was a disaster.
+The next day, the RPM had dropped significantly and persisted for about the entire month , until we decided to remove CloudFlare and return to the original situation.
+A few days later, the monetization situation returned to its initial optimal values, which persisted for about a month, until we decided to reinstate CloudFlare again.

 Not even to do it on purpose, same situation as before, RPM halved although the site was significantly faster and extremely fluid navigation.
 Why was not clear, there was no signal or motivation that could justify a lowering of revenue in that way.